ngarside/server/adr/mounting_certificates.md

 certificates for TLS.
 This bypasses the need for `ca-certificates` to be installed inside the container.

+This requires enabling the `container_read_certs` SELinux boolean to allow containers to read files labelled as `cert_t`.

 # <p align=center>Discounted Alternatives

 Baking certificates into the containers would bloat their size and require